jplasmeier/Zoia/README.md

 #### API

 An API will support retrieval and transfer of metadata and other resources, namely music files.
-The API will leverage WebSockets to allow for seamless client/server communication and streaming.
+The API may implement streaming if performance dictates doing so.

 Zoia uses SQLite3 to load metadata from the filesystem into an in-memory database.
 This allows quick retrieval by the API.